AngeloR/batches/README.md

-# batches
+# batchd

-Batches is a simple script that collects items and then executes a callback once it has collected enough items.
+Batchd is a simple script that collects items and then executes a callback once it has collected enough items.

 When you are dealing with large volumes of data in a OLTP environment, you